Mikekuney/Professional-README/Develop/utils/README.md

     ![License: Unlicensed](https://img.shields.io/badge/License-Unlicensed-blue.svg)

     ## **Purpose**
-    a professional README.md generated using node.js and inquirere.js package
+    a prpofessional README generated using node and inquirer

     ## **Table of Contents**
     <a href="#installation">Installation</a>